linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 |

 There is also an option to add the files of ephemeris of bodies we are interested in.
-This case won't be discussed in the tutorial since it is only recommended for experienced users.
+This case won’t be discussed in the tutorial since it is only recommended for experienced users.
 The result should be the same.

-Note finally that if you're interested in many bodies with distinct characteristics you may want to create separate projects.
-When we set the time window for the prediction, we set it for all bodies, which may cause inconveniences if bodies have different density of stars in their fields.
+Finally, if you’re interested in many bodies with distinct characteristics, you may want to create separate projects.
+When we set the time window for the prediction, we set it for all bodies, which may cause inconveniences if bodies have different densities of stars in their fields.

-Knowing our time interval of interest for the prediction we set the 'Start Time' and 'End Time' in the next step, 'Prediction Parameters'.
+Knowing our time interval of interest for the prediction, we set the ‘Start Time’ and ‘End Time’ in the next step, ‘Prediction Parameters’.
 The star magnitude Limit is basically how faint of a star you want to search in the catalog for it to be considered an event when occulted.
-Usually, stars fainter than 18 ( >18 apparent magnitudes) aren't ideal.
-The catalog of which the interface searches the stars is the GAIA eDR3 and for most cases should be kept that way.
+Usually, stars fainter than 16 ( >16 apparent magnitudes) aren’t ideal.
+The catalog of which the interface searches the stars is the GAIA eDR3 and should be kept that way for most cases.

 |